 - You’ll find some of wine makers to be quite a character, sometimes moody, sometimes funny, and sometimes just talking too much.
 Get ready for it.
 Wine can help.

-Cycling in Istria is extremely popular, especially road cycling followed by mountain biking.
+Cycling is another of the best things to do in Istria.
+Here, cycling is extremely popular, especially road cycling followed by mountain biking.
 You’ll find many marked cycling trails, passing through different landscapes: from flat coastal trails to hilly hinterland.
 Istria is equally popular among recreational cyclists and professionals.

 Cycling season starts in March, and if you happen to be here, you’ll notice many professional teams training on Istrian cycling trails.
 There are over twenty cycling events and races taking place in Istria from March to October.
 Some are professional races, while others are recreational.

 Some cycling trails pass along the sea and connect neighbouring coastal villages, like Porec to Vrsar, and Novigrad to Umag.
 These costal trails are often flat and physically less challenging.

 If you are experienced cyclist, and don’t mind more demanding terrain, then you should perhaps consider cycling the most popular route in Istria: Parenzana Trail.
 This trail takes you inland, and you follow the trajectory of an ancient Parenzana railway, that connected Trieste with Porec.
 The total length of this cycling trail is 115 Km and it passes through Italy, Slovenia and Croatia.
 Sure you don’t need to do the entire length.

 The best part of cycling in Istria is the fact that most trails pass through villages with great restaurants or popular winemakers (OK, maybe it’s the best for us, and you don’t share the same passion).
 We always plan our day out cycling with a lunch stop, and sometimes a winery stop.

 Bike rental in Istria